 Federal agencies begin removing DEI guidance from websites in Trump crackdown

-WASHINGTON (AP) — Several federal agencies have begun removing resources for underrepresented Americans from their webpages following President Donald Trump’s executive order cracking down on diversity, equity and inclusion initiatives.
+WASHINGTON (AP) — Federal agencies have begun removing resources for underrepresented Americans from their webpages following President Donald Trump’s executive order cracking down on diversity, equity and inclusion initiatives.

-Agencies also have been cancelling training and service contacts to comply with the order from Trump, who vowed to dismantle diversity programs across the federal government.
-He has called for all DEI staff to be put on paid leave and eventually be laid off.
+Agencies also have been cancelling staff trainings and shuttering diversity offices to comply with the order from Trump, who has called for all DEI staff to be put on paid leave and eventually be laid off.

 Documents on DEI have been removed from websites at agencies including the Office of Personnel Management, State Department and Department of Homeland Security.
 Web addresses that once led to DEI pages now display “Page Not Found — 404” messages or notes above archived material explaining the change.